Steins-Gate-Final/OOP-Final/README.md

 ## Project Description

-This GUI is created with JavaFX.
-A project where there are several buttons for adding and receiving data from text files.
-There is also a JUnit Test class, a parent class and it's child class.
-The Student class inherits the Person Class.
+This GUI was created with JavaFX.
+A project where there are several buttons for adding and receiving data from MYSQL database.

 ### Jar File